aws-samples/aws-service-catalog-tools-workshop/workshop/content/every-day-use/380-provisioning-a-cloudformation-stack/_index.md

 ### Specify an AWS CloudFormation template that should be provisioned

-_Now we are ready to add a lambda invocation to the manifest file._
+_Now we are ready to add a stack to the manifest file._

 - Navigate to the {{% service_catalog_puppet_code_commit_repo_link %}}